Bambara nut pudding (Okpa) is a drought-resistant legume that is widely cultivated in most West African countries such as Nigeria, Cameroon and Chad.

 Watch this Allnigerianrecipes video to learn how to prepare this amazing food.

 How Can Okpa Be Consumed?

-Generally, it can be taken along with pap, drinks, soaked garri flakes and others.
+It can be taken along with pap, drinks, soaked garri flakes and others.

-Okpa and cola drink is also a perfect combination and that’s what most people use when eating it.
+Okpa and cola drink is also a perfect combination, and that’s what most people use when eating it.

 If you’re trying to lose weight, use cola sparingly to avoid excessive calorie buildup.